tamnguyenbbt/Okapi/README.md

 	* Embedding business rules within the code is very bad practice of writing test automation scripts.
 It makes it hard to debug and troubleshoot, hard to maintain, etc. and the scripts look messy.

-## Common TestObject Method References
+## Common TestObject method references
 * Click -> clicks on a web element.
 Checks if the web element is ready before clicking.
 Retries if the click action does not take effect
 * DoubleClick -> double click on a web element
 * SendKeys -> inputs text into a text box or a text area